MatthewShurtz/To-Do-App/README.md

-# A basic To-Do to track tasks
+# A basic to-do application to track tasks